trax-project/moodle-trax-video/README.md

 ## How it works

-**Trax Video** uses the [xAPI VideoJS](https://github.com/jhaag75/xapi-videojs) player, which is is a reference implementation of the
+**Trax Video** uses the [xAPI VideoJS](https://github.com/jhaag75/xapi-videojs) player, which is a reference implementation of the
 [xAPI Video Profile](https://liveaspankaj.gitbooks.io/xapi-video-profile/content/)
 integrated with the VideoJS player.